aliceostberg/DAT255-Unicorn/README.md

 Software Engineering Project

 # INFO
 Below is our social contract.
 The weeks are divided as above.
 In each folder you will find either 'individual reflections' or 'team reflection'.
+For the final reflection: It is found in the folder 'Final reflections'.

 # CODE
 The code is found in another repo. https://github.com/aliceostberg/portablecdm